Siddharthjagtap346/GeminiLite/README.md

    cd GeminiLite
 Create a virtual environment (recommended)

-bash
-Copy
-Edit
-python -m venv venv
-source venv/bin/activate  # Linux/macOS
-venv\Scripts\activate     # Windows
+2. **Create a virtual environment (recommended)** python -m venv venv source venv/bin/activate   # Linux/macOS venv\Scripts\activate      # Windows
-Install dependencies

-bash
-Copy
-Edit
+3. **Install dependencies**
 pip install -r requirements.txt

-Run the Flask app
+4. **Run the Flask app**

-bash
-Copy
-Edit
 python app.py

-Open your browser and go to
+5. **Open your browser and go to** http://127.0.0.1:5000/

-cpp
-Copy
-Edit
-http://127.0.0.1:5000/
+---

-Usage
+## Usage
-Type your query in the search box or use the 🎤 voice input button to speak your query.
+-Type your query in the search box or use the 🎤 voice input button to speak your query.

-Click suggested tags or questions for quick searches.
+-Click suggested tags or questions for quick searches.

-Toggle between dark and light mode using the 🌙 button.
+-Toggle between dark and light mode using the 🌙 button.

-View highlighted keywords and relevance scores in results.
+-View highlighted keywords and relevance scores in results.

+---

-API
+## API
-GET /api/search?q=your_query
+-GET /api/search?q=your_query

 Returns JSON array of search results with highlights and relevance scores.
+---

-Project Structure
+## Project Structure
-cpp
-Copy
-Edit
 GeminiLite/
 ├── app.py
 ├── vector_engine.py